NunzioKnerr/pannotator_package_vignette/README.md

-# pannotator
+# pannotator introductory vignette

-Source code for CRAN package.
-It provides an interface for collecting ecological data from 360 degree image files and annotating them using dropdown menus.
+This repository has the introductory vignette and user instructions for pannotator an R package for annotating 360 panospheric imagery.

+A web version is available [here](docs/)